wso2/docs-is/en/docs/setup/installation-prerequisites.md

 !!! note

-    WSO2 Identity Server currently does not officially support the ARM architecture.
-However, this is being considered for future releases.
+    We do not recommend running WSO2 Identity Server on ARM architecture.
+However, official support for this is being considered for future releases.

 ### Environment compatibility